Matthew 6.13.

 Matthew 6.13 Message - “Keep us safe from ourselves and the Devil.”

 English determiners don’t work like Greek ones.
-We have three (“the,” “a,” and “an”) and we use them to determine whether an article is definite or indefinite (“the bus” is definite, “a bus” is not).
-Greek has dozens, and we use them to help determine whether an article is a subject, direct object, indirect object, or genitive.
-Or how prepositions like apó connect to the nouns of a sentence.
+We have three (“the,” “a,” and “an”) and we use them to determine whether an article is definite or indefinite: “The bus” is definite, “a bus” is not.
+Greek has dozens of determiners, and they’re not used to determine definite or indefinite; they’re used to determine parts of speech.
+Is this a subject, direct object, indirect object, or genitive?
+Is the determiner used to suggest the next words, which don’t match its part of speech, adjectives which define the word which does match its part of speech?
+Is the determiner suggresting how a preposition connects to the noun?
+Grammar-nerd stuff like that.

 There are a lot of Christians who naïvely think Satan is the source of all evil.
 It’s “the father of lies,” y’know,